Good stuff

 Surely that can’t be a Smart?
 It’s massive.

-Get those cutesy clever two-seaters out of your brain, because Smart is no-longer a maker of small cars.
-In fact, the #5 is the biggest car it has ever built at almost 4.7m long, 1.9m wide and 1.7m tall.
-To put that into context, it’s ever so slightly larger in every direction than the Skoda Enyaq.
+Get those cutesy clever two-seaters out of your brain, because Smart, like Mini, is no longer a small-car specialist.
+The #5 is almost 4.7m long, 1.9m wide and 1.7m tall.
+That's ever so slightly larger in every direction than the Skoda Enyaq.

-So yes, Smart wants you to think of this as a proper SUV, which is precisely why it has been styled to look like a slightly smoothed and shrunken G-Wagen.
-More than a hint of Mercedes GLB (or EQB if you’re talking electric) in the looks too, although Smart knows this segment is teaming with competition so wanted the #5 to “really stand out”.
-The newly split front lightbar is apparently supposed to give it a tough face.
+So yes, Smart wants you to think of this as a proper SUV, and you can get AWD, off-roady accessories and traction-control modes.
+It can even tow a 1,600kg braked trailer.
+More than a hint of Mercedes GLB in the looks too, although Smart knows this car is awash with competition so wanted the #5 to “really stand out”.
+The newly split lightbars front and rear impart a mild truckstop vibe.

 Wait, so is it basically a Mercedes underneath?

 So, the #5 is actually based on Geely underpinnings.
-As with all new Smarts it’s only available as a full EV, but there's a key decision you’ll need to make early on if you’re considering parting with your hard-earned cash to buy one.
-That's the choice between the smaller 74.4kWh lithium iron phosphate battery and a 400-volt architecture, or the larger 94kWh nickel manganese cobalt battery and proper 800-volt architecture.
+As with all new Smarts it’s only available as a full EV.
+The cheapest model, Pro, has a smaller 74.4kWh lithium iron phosphate battery and a 400-volt architecture.
+All the other versions come with a 94kWh nickel manganese cobalt battery and 800-volt architecture, still a pretty uncommon feature that has real benefits.

 What does that mean for range and charging times?

-Great question, but there’s more info you need first.
-The entry level Pro trim is the only one that gets the smaller battery, and that can only be combined with a single 335bhp motor for rear-wheel drive.
+The entry level Pro trim, costing £39,800, is the only one that gets the smaller battery, and it's combined with a single 335bhp motor for rear-wheel drive.
 As a result, that’ll take 6.9 seconds to get from 0-62mph and claims a WLTP range of 288 miles.
-And because it’s only got that 400-volt architecture the DC rapid charging maxes out at 150kW, meaning it’ll take just under 30 minutes to top up from 10 to 80 per cent.
+Having only 400-volt architecture means the DC rapid charging maxes out at 150kW, so it's 30 minutes to top up from 10 to 80 per cent.

 You might think that’s where the range ends, but no, because you can also get the Smart #5 in Brabus form.